diskoverdata/diskover-docs/source_files/user_terminology.md

 ___
 ### Index/Indices

-An [index is an inventory of all the files on a storage volume](#elasticsearch_terminology); it allows the data to be searched quickly via the index instead of the operating system  find commands.
+An index is an inventory of all the files on a volume; it allows the data to be searched quickly via the index instead of the operating system "find commands".
 Both  **indexes**  and  **indices**  have the same meaning, and are the plural of index, although indices is usually preferred in a technical context.

 - You can have multiple inventories/indices of a storage volume at different times.
 - Indices typically contain directory name, file name, file size, creation date, modify date, owner, etc.
-- Diskover’s software populates the indices with additional metadata  and makes these attributes searchable, pushing the searches and reporting to a higher level of business and schedule awareness:
+- Diskover’s software populates the indices with additional metadata and makes these attributes searchable, pushing the searches, reporting, and workflows to a higher level of business and schedule awareness.
+For example:
-	- Adds business context.
+	- Adds business context (job status, client #, project manager, etc.)
-	- Adds schedule context.
-	- Allow searches on image attributes for media files (resolution, frame rate, color bits), etc.
+	- Adds media info attributes for media files (resolution, codec, framerate, etc.)

 Read more about [how to use indices](#indices).